You are viewing a story from harrypotterfanfiction.com

 If I had thought that I couldn’t breathe before, it was nothing to how I was feeling now.
 I was completely frozen solid, the only part of me moving, being my chest which was moving rapidly up and down, as my breaths were becoming more frequent and ragged.
 What was he doing?
 Was he going to kiss me?
 Part of me wanted to pull away, this was Malfoy for Merlin’s sake; but the other part of me was trapped by his gaze, curious as to what would happen, desperate for his lips to me on mine.
 What?
 I wanted him to kiss me.
 God I must have hit my head harder than I thought.

 A/N- Thanks to everyone that has been reading and reviewing.
 It seriously means a lot.
 Sorry that this update took a little longer than I said it would when I was answering reviews.
-It got rejected the first time so I had to change a lot of the chapter.
-I don't think it's as good as it was before, but it'll just have to do as certain things need to happen for later chapters, they just aren't able to happen the way I had orignally planned.
+It got rejected the first time for being too graphic so I had to change a lot of the chapter.
+I don't think it's as good as it was before, but it'll just have to do as certain things need to happen for later chapters, they just aren't able to happen the way I had originally planned.